 HCD provided a review letter on June 12, 2023 stating that while the adopted housing element addresses many statutory requirements, additional revisions were necessary to fully comply with State Housing Element Law.
 City staff worked with HCD staff to address HCD's comments and prepared revisions to the adopted Housing Element.
-The City posted the revised draft Housing Element for seven days of public review on public review, the City submitted the revised draft Housing Element to HCD for review on additional comments from HCD, the City Council reviewed the revised draft Housing Element at a public hearing on the At the conclusion of the hearing the City Council review.
+The City posted the revised draft Housing Element for seven days of public review from November 6-13, 2023.
+Following this public review, the City submitted the revised draft Housing Element to HCD for review on November 14, 2023.
+On January 8, 2024, the City received a letter from HCD stating that the revised Housing Element substantially complies with State law and therefore should be adopted and submitted to HCD for final certification.
+The City Council reviewed the revised draft Housing Element at a public hearing on January 22, 2024.
+At the conclusion of the hearing the City Council re-adopted the Housing Element as revised and directed the City Manager to submit the 2023-2031 Housing Element to HCD for final certification.